Sammy Crooks: International career

+Managerial career

+In December 1949, Crooks accepted his first managerial position at Retford Town, several months after resigning as Derby County's chief scout.
+Following that resignation, Crooks had expressed that if he was unable to secure a managerial position in England, he would pursue opportunities in the United States.
+During his tenure at Retford, he occasionally played for the team, including a match in April when he featured as a winger against Ilkeston.
+Crooks left the club at the expiration of his contract in May 1950, having led them to win the Yorkshire League, with just one loss in 23 games.

 In May 1950 he became manager of Shrewsbury Town, who had been elected to the Football League Division Three North for the 1950–51 season.
-He remained with the Shropshire side until 1954.
+He remained with the Shropshire side until 1954, leaving due to his wife wishing to return to Derby and also due to his own business interests.

 In 1954 he moved to Gresley Rovers turning out occasionally as a player, making his début on Boxing Day 1954 in the Birmingham & District League at Burton Albion.
-There followed spells as manager with Burton Albion and Heanor Town.
+There followed a spell as manager with Burton Albion from June 1957 until his sacking just six months later in November following a loss of confidence from the club's directors.
+He then returned to manage Gresley Rovers before becoming manager at Heanor Town.
 During this time he opened a sport clothing store in Derby.

 After finishing in local team management he became Derby County's Chief Scout (until 1967) and also served for 14 years as Secretary of the Association Football Players Union.

 His career has been marked by Durham City naming the upper lounge at New Ferens Park, 'The Sammy Crooks Lounge', which is home to some of the memorabilia from his playing career.
 Similarly, Belper Leisure Centre, situated in the town where he died, renamed the bar to 'The Sammy Crooks Suite'.